Genetic history of Europe: Recent history

 Expansions of the Roman Empire do not appear to have left distinct genetic signatures in Europe.
 Indeed, Romance-speaking populations in the Balkans, like Romanians, Aromanians, Moldovans, etc. have been found to genetically resemble neighbouring Greek and South Slavic-speaking peoples rather than modern Italians.
 Steven Bird has speculated that E1b1b1a was spread during the Roman era through Thracian and Dacian populations from the Balkans into the rest of Europe.

 Concerning the late Roman period of (not only) Germanic "Völkerwanderung", some suggestions have been made, at least for Britain, with Y haplogroup I1a being associated with Anglo-Saxon immigration in eastern England, and R1a being associated with Norse immigration in northern Scotland.

 Genetics of modern European populations

 Patrilineal studies

+European distribution of predominant Y-chromosome haplogroups.

 There are four main Y-chromosome DNA haplogroups that account for most of Europe's patrilineal descent.